 (Thank you Wikipedia)

-Petrichor Review is the love child of three young editors digging for viscera, for the fleshy inner-workings of things—the building blocks of life and art.
+Petrichor Review is the love child of three young editors digging for viscera, for the fleshy inner-workings of things.
 We believe writing & art are forces for joy and illumination, but only if observed.

 Emma Nichols: Editor-in-Chief